syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### MenuButtonTemplate

-The context menu button appearance in the Dock window header can be customized using `MenuButtonTemplate` property by setting with the Target Type as `ToggleButton`.
+The context menu button appearance in the Dock window header can be customized using `MenuButtonTemplate` property by setting with the Target Type as ToggleButton.

 {% highlight xaml %}